 Swanage Bay, 7.30am

-Ten minutes after a paddling away from a tranquil Swanage seafront bathed in a Turneresque light (above), we found ourselves battling a stiff breeze towards Ballard Downs on the north edge of Swanage Bay.
+Ten minutes after a paddling away from a tranquil Swanage seafront bathed in a Turneresque light (above), we found ourselves battling a stiff breeze rolling off the Ballard Downs on the north edge of Swanage Bay.

 “Aye aye, cap’n sir.”

-Lit by a rising sun at the top half of the tide must be ideal timing. all up it was a two-hour roundtrip from Swanage seafront and in similarly good conditions would be easily packraftable from the north, off nearby Studland beach.
+Lit by a rising sun and on the top half of the tide must be ideal timing for a visit here.
+All up, it was a two-hour roundtrip from Swanage seafront and in similarly good conditions would be easily packraftable from the north off nearby Studland beach.